 In theory, you could set up these four core bank accounts with any bank.
 But in the Barefoot Investor, Scott Pape recommends that you set up these accounts with ING.

 Because they don’t charge bank fees.
 You might not think that bank fees are a big deal, but it really adds up.
 The average Australian pays $489 in bank fees each year.
 Over the course of your life, that could easily add up to $20,000 or more.
 That money is better off in your pocket than some shady bank executive’s, so it makes sense to find a bank with no fees.

-Which brings us to your new best friend – the ING Orange Everyday debit card.
-ING has no fees, and will even refund your ATM fees as long as you put in $1,000 per month (usually covered with your salary) and make at least 5 transactions with your card.
+This brings us to your new best friend – the ING Orange Everyday debit card.
+ING has no fees and will even refund your ATM fees as long as you put in $1,000 per month (usually covered by your salary) and make at least 5 transactions with your card.